Consensys/mythx-docs/docs/source/getting-started/index.rst

 Your account, once verified, is on the Free plan.
 This means that you can receive the complete report of vulnerabilities when running scans.

 .. note:: MythX offers both free and paid plans.
-For information on plans and features, please see our `Pricing <https://mythx.io/pricing/>`_ page.
+For information on plans and features, please see our `Plans <https://mythx.io/plans/>`_ page.

 If using one of the :ref:`tools`, you will need to link your account to the tool to take advantage of your account's plan.